Disused railway stations on the Exeter to Plymouth Line: Mutley

-The second permanent station in Plymouth was opened on 1 August 1871 to the west of the tunnel beneath Mutley Plain.
-It became a joint station used also by the London and South Western Railway trains when they arrived in the area by running over the railway from Tavistock, which they did from 18 May 1876.
+The second permanent station in Plymouth was opened on 1 August 1871, to the west of the tunnel beneath Mutley Plain.
+It became a joint station used also by the London and South Western Railway's (LSWR) trains when they arrived in the area, by running over the railway from Tavistock, which they did from 18 May 1876.

-A new joint North Road railway station was built in 1877, just a few yards to the west of Mutley and this became the main station for the city.
-The London and South Western trains to Plymouth from 2 June 1890 ran on a new line via Devonport.
-From 1 July 1891 they again called at Mutley when their new terminus at was opened, but now they ran in the opposite direction to before.
-Trains from Friary to stopped on the westbound platform, those from Millbay to Exeter St Davids stopping on the eastbound.
+A new joint North Road railway station was built in 1877, just a few yards to the west of Mutley, and this became the main station for the city.
+The LSWR's trains to Plymouth ran on a new line via Devonport from 2 June 1890.
+From 1 July 1891, they called at Mutley again, when their new terminus at was opened, but now they ran in the opposite direction to before.
+Trains from Friary to Exeter St Davids stopped on the westbound platform, those from Millbay to Exeter St Davids stopping on the eastbound.

-Mutley was closed from 3 July 1939 to allow for track alterations in association with the rebuilding of North Road station.
+Mutley was closed from 3 July 1939, to allow for track alterations in association with the rebuilding of North Road station.